Smagant/Macroeconomic-Dashboard-in-R-and-python/README.md

 # WEO-Macroeconomic-Dashboard
-Here is a simple data visualization of the World Economic Outlook Database using Rshiny Dashboard and python.
+Here is a simple data visualization of the World Economic Outlook Database using Rshiny Dashboard for the interface and python for the backend.

 Youtube video related to the projet : link